 - ¼ teaspoon baking soda

-- ½ cup earth balance, at room temperature
+- ½ cup earth balance (or butter), at room temperature

 - ¼ cup sugar

 - ½ cup packed brown sugar